Cocaine Addiction Treatment & Rehab - Detox Plus UK

 Finding the right treatment

 There are several types of cocaine addiction treatment.
-They vary in intensity, and time and work commitment from the clients entering into it.
-The amount of time and effort put into treatment comes into practice in forms of levels of care.
+They vary in intensity, time, and work commitment from the clients entering it.
+The amount of time and effort put into treatment comes into practice in the form of levels of care.

 The most intensive level of care for cocaine addiction treatment would be the inpatient level.
-This is where patients will be living at the addiction treatment centre 24/7 for a period of days to weeks.
-It will depend on individual needs, the state of their dependence on cocaine, as well as their overall physical and mental health.
+This is where patients will be living at the addiction treatment centre 24/7 for days to weeks.
+It will depend on individual needs, cocaine dependence, and overall physical and mental health.

-For some patients, the risk of relapse is simply too high when they remain to live at home.
-They may have long-term associations with people who use and abuse cocaine, and they may discover it is challenging to stay away from traffickers and dealers in the community.
+For some patients, the risk of relapse is too high when they remain to live at home.
+They may have long-term associations with people who use and abuse cocaine and may discover it is challenging to stay away from traffickers and dealers in the community.

-These patients may also experience intense cravings for cocaine when they see particular places or people.
+These patients may also experience intense cravings for cocaine when seeing particular places or people.
 Parts of the brain stimulated by cocaine cry out for the drug while these triggers are perceived.
-It’s a tough thing to defeat.
+It’s a tricky thing to defeat.

 At the inpatient level, a person can expect to receive daily individual or group therapy, as well as education, psychiatric care and case management to help coordinate care and services that a person may need beyond just addiction treatment.